Wado729/Jobs_Applier_AI_Agent/README.md

 You need to install Python 3.10.8
 You need to install GIt for windows here https://git-scm.com/downloads You need to change 'llm_api_key' name in secrets.yaml to openai_api_key.
+You need to run python -m venv virtual in Powershell from folder

 <a name="top"></a>